The Economic Landscape: March 2026

 These pressures do not operate independently.
 They compound — and their combined effect maps directly onto the rights the ICESCR protects.

-Trade War and Tariff Regime
+Trade War and Tariff Regime#

-| Measure | Detail |
+| Measure | Pre-SCOTUS Detail |

 |---|---|

-| Flat tariff on all imports | 10-15% |
+| IEEPA-based flat tariff | 10–20% on most imports |

-The AI Offset
+The AI Offset#

 Tariffs create inflationary pressure on physical goods.
 AI-driven software productivity creates deflationary pressure on digital services.
 These forces operate in tension, with the net effect depending on sector and geography.